aksisnew/templates-for-life-management-through-obsidian-s-app/README.md

 ## specifically tailored for jee,neet and college people out there!
 ## specifically tailored for mobile app
 just download these mark down templates and then make the dailytemplate.md repeat each day and open every time vault opens in obsidian's mobile app

+## Usage examples
+1. If you are a working professional of any fieldthis will seriously help you to organize your life better like it did to me
+2. If you are in college that is graduation phase it highly helps there.